david415/HoneyBadger_docs/source/index.rst

 HoneyBadger passively reads packets off a network interface or a pcap file and if detection is triggered writes TCP attack reports, pcap packet log files and reasembled TCP streams.

-Here's a data flow diagram I quickly created to show some of the main components of the pipeline.
+Here's a data flow diagram that gives the basic idea of passively sniffing:
-It's not pretty...
-I want to learn R and make prettier graphs soon.

 .. image:: images/honeybadger_dfd1.png
 |